David Irving: 2009 Norwegian Festival of Literature

-David Irving commented that he had not been told that the festival was going to present him as a liar, and that he was preparing a lecture about the real history of what took place in Norway during World War II, contrary to what official historians have presented.
-Irving stated that he had thought the Norwegian people to be made of tougher stuff.
+David Irving commented that he had not been told that the festival was going to present him as a liar, and that he was preparing a lecture about the real history of what took place in Norway during the Second World War, contrary to what official historians have presented.
+Irving stated that he had thought the Norwegian people to be "made of tougher stuff."

 Only days after the cancellation Irving announced that he would go to Lillehammer during the literature festival and deliver his two-hour lecture from a hotel room.

 Reception by historians

 Irving, once held in regard for his expert knowledge of German military archives, was a controversial figure from the start.
 His interpretations of the war were widely regarded as unduly favourable to the German side.
 At first this was seen as personal opinion, unpopular but consistent with full respectability as a historian.

 By 1988, however, Irving had begun to reject the status of the Holocaust as a systematic and deliberate genocide.
 He soon became the main proponent of Holocaust denial.
 This, along with his association with far-right circles, dented his standing as a historian.
 A marked change in Irving's reputation can be seen in the surveys of the historiography of the Third Reich produced by Ian Kershaw.
 In the first edition of Kershaw's book The Nazi Dictatorship in 1985, Irving was called a "maverick" historian working outside the mainstream of the historical profession.
 By the time of the fourth edition of The Nazi Dictatorship in 2000, Irving was described only as a historical writer who had in the 1970s engaged in "provocations" intended to provide an "exculpation of Hitler's role in the Final Solution".
-Other critical responses to his work tend to follow this pattern.